od-crypto/aerial/README.md

 to increase the accuracy of the predictions, as the results coming from these squares are averaged.
 This is the test time augmentation (TTA) method.

-In this way, in the intermediate phase we had approx. 100000 crops with sizes from around 300 to around 500 pixels.
+In this way, in the intermediate step we had 114440 crops with sizes from around 300 to around 500 pixels.
 We have to make sure that the network learns how to segment them.
 Since we have decided to use a pre-trained network, this imposes certain limitations.
 The input that we can consider must be exactly the input of the pre-trained network,